pvdz/preval/tests/cases/string_escapes/packer_halp2.md

 - (todo) objects in isFree check
 - (todo) Support this ident in isFree CallExpression: $number_toString
 - (todo) can we always safely clone ident refs in this case?
+- (todo) Support this node type in isFree: NewExpression

 ## Globals